 - Oral Examination – To start your dentist will examine the affected area.
 This is to assess the condition of your teeth and gums.
 If there are problems like a periodontal disease this will be fixed before the graft can begin.
 An X-ray will be used to see the depth and width of the bone.
 Sometimes a CAT scan may be performed to see the bone condition.
 If needed the dentist may also explore further to see how much bone is needed.

 After your examination, your dentist will decide what is the best type of graft for your condition.
 There are several types of bone grafts to choose from and those are:

-- Autogenous Bone Graft – This graft uses bone from the patient’s body and is usually taken form the lower jaw or chin.
-Dentist’s prefer this way because they can predict the finished result more accurately.
+- Autogenous Bone Graft – This graft uses bone from the patient’s body and is usually taken from the lower jaw or chin.
+Dentists prefer this way because they can predict the finished result more accurately.

 - Xenograft – A bone from a cow is used in this type of graft.